luizansounds/system-wide-gtk-theme-changer/README.md

 ## Credits

-Thanks to [OdzioM](https://github.com/odziom91) for this nice script.
+Base script is from [libadwaita-theme-changer](https://github.com/odziom91/libadwaita-theme-changer) repo.
+Thanks to [OdzioM](https://github.com/odziom91) for that.